How To Lay Lawn Turf

 Are you looking to quickly and easily create a beautiful and inviting lawn?

 A lawn turf could be the perfect option for you!
-Turf, which arrives as a surface layer of earth already containing grass, is a speedy alternative to grass seeds for those looking to transform old, worn-out lawns.
+Turf, which arrives as a surface layer of the earth already containing grass, is a speedy alternative to grass seeds for those looking to transform old, worn-out lawns.

-Why pick a turf?
+Why pick turf?

 There are a number of benefits to both turf and seeds, so it’s important to think about which is right for you and your garden.
-One of the main benefits to laying a turf is time — unlike growing grass from seeds, a turf will provide you with instant results.
+One of the main benefits of laying turf is time — unlike growing grass from seeds, the turf will provide you with instant results.
 Because of this, you also don’t have to worry about that awkward period when a seeded lawn must be left alone to grow.
 If you have pets, or if it’s the height of summer and your garden is constantly in use, turfing may be the perfect option for you.

 There are also aesthetic benefits to laying a turf rather than growing your lawn from scratch.
 A turf will offer a smooth, evenly coloured option that will take a little less upkeep in the first couple of months.